To have exceptional success in business, you need to have exceptional employees. However, hiring them is only half the battle.

 You should also encourage your team to spread their wings, especially with your exceptional employees.
 The results will amaze you.

-"As a leader, I am tough on myself and I raise the standard for everybody; however, I am very caring because I want people to excel at what they are doing so that they can aspire to be me in the future." - Indra Nooyi, CEO of PepsiCo
+"As a leader, I am tough on myself and I raise the standard for everybody," said Indra Nooyi, CEO of PepsiCo.
+"However, I am very caring, because I want people to excel at what they are doing so that they can aspire to be me in the future."

 Employees are human beings, and it's easy for some bosses to forget that.
 While you do need to put your foot down sometimes (and you don't have to be friends with every employee), using emotional intelligence is just as critical.
 Even top performers will have bad days, so you should always make an effort to be compassionate and caring.